atheistdisco/atheistdisco/readme.md

 You need [node.js](http://nodejs.org) with [npm](http://npmjs.org).

-Navigte your shell to this folder and type `npm install` to install required modules.
+Navigate your shell to this folder and type `npm install` to install required modules.

 ## Configure